-You’ll carry out your own project within one of the following research centres, mainly during the summer period, after completing eight modules within the Department of Electrical and Electronic Engineering.
+You’ll carry out your own project within one of the following research centres, mainly during the summer period, after completing eight modules within the School of Computer Science and Electronic Engineering.
 The available research centres include:

 MSc - Institution of Engineering and Technology (IET).

 Accredited by the Institution of Engineering and Technology on behalf of the Engineering Council as meeting the requirements for Further Learning for registration as a Chartered Engineer.
 Candidates must hold a CEng accredited BEng/BSc (Hons) undergraduate first degree to comply with full CEng registration requirements.

 Careers and graduate prospects

 We offer careers information, advice and guidance to all students whilst studying with us, which is extended to our alumni for three years after leaving the University.
 Our graduates have lifetime access to Surrey Pathfinder, our online portal for appointment and events bookings, jobs, placements and interactive development tools.

 With this course, you can explore careers in exciting new fields such as renewable energy and satellite and space systems.